nickbrandt/GitLab/doc/user/gitlab_com/index.md

 ### IP blocks

-IP blocks usually happen when GitLab.com receives unusual traffic from a single IP address that the system views as potentially malicious based on rate limit settings.
-After the unusual traffic ceases, the IP address is automatically released depending on the type of block, as described below.
+IP blocks can occur when GitLab.com receives unusual traffic from a single IP address that the system views as potentially malicious, based on rate limit settings.
+After the unusual traffic ceases, the IP address is automatically released depending on the type of block, as described in a following section.

-If you receive a `403 Forbidden` error for all requests to GitLab.com, please check for any automated processes that may be triggering a block.
+If you receive a `403 Forbidden` error for all requests to GitLab.com, check for any automated processes that may be triggering a block.
 For assistance, contact [GitLab Support](https://support.gitlab.com/hc/en-us) with details, such as the affected IP address.